Skip to Content

 Getting ready to chow down on grilled cheese and loaded baked potato at the Crab Shack

 For years there was also a second restaurant on the WCT called Chez Monique’s.
 It was run by Monique and Peter Knighton on a small First Nations reserve just south of the Carmanah Lighthouse.
 They served burgers, chips and pop right at tables right on the beach.
 Sadly both Monique and Peter have passed away and Chez Monique’s is no longer open.
-However, their children are trying to get the restaurant up and running again, so stay tuned.
+While their children have tried to get the restaurant up and running again, as of 2024 it is not open.

 How to Stay Safe on the West Coast Trail